akspa0/floppyai/README.md

 ### Format‑Aware Overlays (MFM & GCR)

 FloppyAI can draw sector‑arc overlays on the polar surface maps and persist the detected boundaries to JSON.

+Note: overlays are non‑synthetic guides (spokes/labels only).
+They do not add fill or alter the underlying data.

 - Enable overlays via:
   - `--format-overlay`